MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-monitor-content.md

 #### Your responsibilities

-Logs are not available indefinitely.
+Logs aren't available indefinitely.
 Ensure that Azure activity logs and diagnostic settings are retained and can be queried.
 Specify a three-month retention period when you enable diagnostic settings for your resources.
 Azure Monitor Logs supports long-term archiving, so they can be used for audits or offline analysis.
 Implement your long-term archiving solution to align with the principle of write once, read many.

 ### Requirement 10.8